Omni-guides/Jackify/README.md

 Thank you for your interest in Jackify - the next step, and a giant leap forward from my automated Wabbajack and modlist post-install scripts.
 So, Jackify - What is it?

 Jackify is an almost Linux-native application written in Python, with a GUI produced with PySide6, and a full featured CLI interface if preferred.
 More info on the "almost" can be found in the full Introduction Wiki page.

+**Important Notes for Alpha Users:**
+- This is the first alpha release - there WILL be bugs and issues that need to be resolved
+- I am not a UI developer, so the current interface is functional but not polished
+- Please report any issues you encounter to help improve the application

 Currently, there are two main functions that Jackify will perform at this stage of development:

 - Install Wabbajack modlists using jackify-engine (more on jackify-engine in the full Introduction wiki linked above).
 - Fully automate the configuration of the Steam shortcut, modlist paths, prefix components, launch options and various other tweaks required to run Wabbajack Modlists on Linux.